Zymurge/Bloomer/README.md

 Bloomer
 =======

-An old Java experiment to create a bloom filter that allows member deletion
+Bloomer is an old experiment that attemtps to create a bloom filter with deletion capabilities.
+It uses reference counting in place of mapped bits.

+It currently uses JUnit to drive not only functional unit tests but also the proofs of concept.
+Bloomer itself contains no main.